 While there are fantastic group exercise classes, some gym goers prefer working 1-on-1 with a personal trainer.
 For some people, a personal trainer is often the missing link between them and sustainable progress.

 The question is: how to choose the personal trainer that can help you achieve your fitness goals?
-Before you start your search in the best fitness centers around your Poway neighborhood, here are some important points to consider to help you choose.
+Before you start your search in the best fitness centers in San Diego and around your Poway neighborhood, here are some important points to consider to help you choose.

-After you’ve defined your fitness and overall healthy lifestyle goals, you should start the search for a personal trainer in or around Poway (Downtown San Diego, Solana Beach, etc.) with the corresponding specialties.
+After you’ve defined your fitness and overall healthy lifestyle goals, you should start the search for a personal trainer in or around Poway (Club Downtown San Diego, Club Solana Beach, etc.) with the corresponding specialties.

 Let’s say you want to try boxing.
 It’s a great cardio workout for improving whole-body strength.
 Ideally, you would find a personal trainer who specializes in boxing.
 For example, Fit Carmel Mountain’s trainer Erica Heine specializes in boxing, kickboxing and Muay Thai.
 She’s the go-to personal trainer for everyone who wants to push their limits but do it in a structured and safe way.